Świecie: World War II and post-war period

 During the Second World War, Nazi Germany occupied Świecie and annexed it on 8 October 1939, making it the seat of the Kreis county of Schwetz.
 It was administered as part of the Reichsgau Danzig-West Prussia.
 Prominent Poles were arrested using secret politically targeted hit list and murdered using the Volksdeutscher Selbstschutz paramilitaries.
 Local Poles were murdered in large massacres in Świecie, Grupa and Mniszek.

 People shot were finished off by blows delivered by shovels and the butts of assault rifles; they were buried in mass graves when still alive.
 Mothers were forced to place their children in the pits where they were shot together.
 Before executions women and girls were raped.(...)
 [The atrocities] evoked horror even in the Germans, including some soldiers.
 Terrified at what they saw in the town of Świecie two of them felt compelled to submit a report [to military authorities].

 The Germans also murdered the staff and 1,350 patients of the local psychiatric hospital in large massacres in the Szpęgawski and Luszkówko forests.
 Local Poles were also subjected to expulsions.

+The Polish resistance was active, including the Pomeranian Griffin and Grunwald organizations.

 The town was captured by combined Polish and Soviet forces on February 10, 1945, and restored to Poland, where it became part of the Bydgoszcz Voivodeship formed in 1946 in the People's Republic of Poland.
 An internment camp was operation for Germans of the region, who could be selected for forced labor each morning by the Polish; many Germans died.
 The camp was dissolved in March, some Germans were sent to Germany, some were sent to the Central Labour Camp in Potulice.

 The town grew rapidly with population reaching 13,500 by 1961.
 Sugar refinery was expanded, meat, cattle feed plants, and mills were built, including the paper factory launched in 1968, with 4,600 employees.
 In 1988 Świecie was awarded with the Officer's Cross of the Order of Polonia Restituta, one of Poland's highest state orders.